The rugged Men Style

 How To Get The Look

-A rugged style is defined by complete versatility.
+A rugged style is defined by complete functionality.
 From a Danger and Play perspective there is all danger and no play.
-A Rugged Man’s clothing never sacrifices function for form, even if the function is a bit more subtle than what is readily apparent.
-His clothing:
+A Rugged Man’s clothing never sacrifices function for form (comfort before style), even if the function is a bit more subtle than what is readily apparent.

 Just remember, as I’ve already mentioned, that you never have to look or be perfect.
 Embrace the wrinkles, the frays, the holes, the wear and tear, the minor damage.
 These are work clothes.
 They have character.
 Add patches and repair when needed, rather than replacing the garment.
 And as a small advice, please avoid the urge to grow a handlebar and borrow your girlfriend’s jeans.